Profile

 Skills at a Glance

-Enterprise platform development hiring breaks into a thin shell and version control prerequisite layer and a vendor-specific track band that defines the role depending on whether the work centers on SAP, Salesforce, MuleSoft integration, or Oracle and Workday platforms.
-The shape here is unusual because the platform itself, not a programming language, defines the day-to-day toolkit.
+Enterprise platform development hiring requirements mainly ask for a vendor-specific set of tracks, in addition to a thin prerequisite layer of shell and version control.
+The track depends on whether the work centers on SAP, Salesforce, MuleSoft integration, or Oracle and Workday platforms.
+The shape here is unusual because the platform itself, not a programming language, defines the day-to-day tools.

-Git anchors source control across the ecosystem alongside Linux, Unix, and PowerShell shells where deployments and scripts run.
-The four track cards split the work by vendor platform: SAP work through ABAP, SAP HANA, SAP S/4HANA, SAP Fiori, and the BTP Integration Suite for ERP customizations and migrations; Salesforce work through Apex, Service Cloud, Sales Cloud, Marketing Cloud, Visualforce, and SOQL for CRM customization; integration work through Oracle Integration Cloud, MuleSoft, Pega Platform, and Azure Integration Services for connecting business processes; and other ERP and CRM work through Oracle APEX, Workday, NetSuite, and Adobe Analytics for non-SAP enterprise estates.
+The essential setup is Git for source control, with Linux, Unix, and PowerShell shells where deployments and scripts run.
+The four specializations are divided by vendor platform.
+SAP work uses ABAP, SAP HANA, SAP S/4HANA, SAP Fiori, and the BTP Integration Suite, for customizing and moving ERP systems, the software that runs core business operations.
+Salesforce work uses Apex, Service Cloud, Sales Cloud, Marketing Cloud, Visualforce, and SOQL, for customizing CRM, the software that manages customer relationships.
+Integration work uses Oracle Integration Cloud, MuleSoft, Pega Platform, and Azure Integration Services to connect different business systems together.
+Other ERP and CRM work uses Oracle APEX, Workday, NetSuite, and Adobe Analytics for non-SAP setups.

 PREREQUISITE